minetest/minetest_game/mods/default/README.txt

 Originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPL 2.1)
 Various Minetest developers and contributors (LGPL 2.1)

+The torch code was derived by sofar from the 'torches' mod by BlockMen (LGPL 2.1)

 Authors of media (textures, models and sounds)
 ----------------------------------------------
 Everything not listed in here: